"In insecure relationships, we disguise our vulnerabilities so our partner never really sees us."

 Discernment counseling is a brief (1-5 session) solution for couples who are ambivalent about a direction for their relationship: "We don't know if we want to separate, nor do we know if we want to commit to relationship/marital therapy.
 We're stuck!"

-To schedule an appointment for relationship therapy, or discernment counseling, or simply to ask questions about either relationship therapy or discernment counseling, contact me by phone, email, or via the contact form.
+To schedule an appointment for relationship therapy, or discernment counseling, or simply to ask questions about either, I welcome you to contact me using the contact form below.

 Selected related works & experiences: